ChiragNSundar/portfolio/README.md

 ### 1. Database Configuration (Supabase)
 1. Initialize a new project on your [Supabase Dashboard](https://supabase.com/).
-2. Run [supabase-migration.sql](./supabase-migration.sql) in the SQL Editor to set up the `guestbook` table and Row Level Security (RLS) policies.
+2. Run [supabase-migration.sql](./supabase-migration.sql) in the SQL Editor to set up the `guestbook` table, payload constraints, and Row Level Security (RLS) policies.

 ### 2. Local Environment Configuration
 Create a `.env.local` file in the root directory: